benpeloquin7/zipf_principles/README.md

 ### Abstract

-We discuss a framework for studying how the distributional properties of linguistic systems emerge from in-the-moment interactions of speakers and listeners.
+Languages display a diverse set of distributional regularities such as the relation between a word's frequency and rank in a corpus, the distribution of dependency lengths, or the presence of lexical properties such as ambiguity.
+We discuss a framework for studying how these properties emerge from in-the-moment interactions of rational, pragmatic speakers and listeners.
 Our work takes Zipfian notions of lexicon-level efficiency as a starting point, connecting these ideas to Gricean notions of conversational-level efficiency.
-To do so, we begin by deriving an objective function for measuring the communicative efficiency of linguistic systems and then examining the behavior of this objective in a series of simulations focusing on the communicative function of ambiguity in language.
-These simulations suggest that rational pragmatic agents will produce communicatively efficient systems.
+To do so, we derive an objective function for measuring the communicative efficiency of linguistic systems and then examining the behavior of this objective in a series of simulations focusing on the communicative function of ambiguity in language.
+These simulations suggest that rational pragmatic agents will produce communicatively efficient systems and that interactions between such agents provide a framework for examining efficient properties of language more broadly.

-## Efficient language design
+## Simulation 1: Optimal languages contain ambiguity when context is informative

+### Generate simulation data

 To generate the simulated data for this section run from repo root.
 ```
 >>> python -m ambiguity.run --sim-type context --out-dir your_output_dir
 ```
+or the simulation data from the paper is available upon request (bpeloqui@stanford.edu)

+### Generate plots

+To generate the plots run code in `ambiguity/simulation-runners/context-ambiguity-plots.Rmd` pointing to local file-paths.

+## Simulation 2: Rational, pragmatic speakers use ambiguity efficiently

+### Generate simulation data

-or you may access the simulation data from the paper [here](https://web.stanford.edu/~bpeloqui/Projects/zipf_principles/data/).
+To generate the simulated data run code chuncks in `ambiguity/simulation-runners/discourse-ambiguity.Rmd` or the simulation data from the paper is available upon request.

+### Generate plots

+To generate the plots run code in `ambiguity/simulation-runners/discourse-ambiguity-plots.Rmd` pointing to local file-paths.

-#### Files:
+#### Repo organization:

 `zipf_principles/ambiguity/...`